ianptaylor/ianptaylor.github.io/house_rules.md

 * Motivate: Spend 1 Travel Action to givee your party advantage on Acrobatics or Athletics checks for 1 hour.

 Bonus Action: Forced March.
 Gain 1 day of movement, but also gain 1 level of exhaustion.
 21+ Bonus: Brute Force.
-Locatee a secure camp site for resting.
+Locatee a secure campsite for resting.